node

 Parameters:

-username – Optional username parameter.
+username (str) – Optional username parameter.
 The username likely should be picked to match the image type.

 Show a table containing the current node attributes.